 Some of the artist with who Sá played/recorded or collaborated through the years: Carol Panesi, JP Ramos Barbosa, Eduardo Sueitt, Salomão Soares, Guegué Medeiros, Armando Lobo, Orquestra Frevo Diabo, Orquestra JuruBrasil, Zé Pitoco, Cristina Renzetti, Janayna Pereira, Carol d'Ávila, Paulio Celé, Penna Firme, Joana Queiroz, Pedro Sá Moraes, Fred Caiçara, Marcos Ruffatto, among others.

 As an arranger/composer, besides doing commercial work since 2006, Sá wrote all the arrangements for Acuri’s Cd “Infância” and Pedro Moraes’ “Claroescuro”, considered by Boston Globe one of the best World Music CD’s in 2011.

-As an educator, besides teaching electric bass and harmony privately since 2001 and working for 3 years (2003 - 2006) as bass teacher at Angelus Music Academy (Rio de Janeiro), Sá taught brazilian music workshops at New Delhi University (India) in 2008.
-In 2010, worked as brazilian music, bass and group practice teacher at the Haapavesi Folk Music Festival (Finland) and did Brazilian Bass and Universal Music workshops in MUTUM Festival in Tocantins, Brazil in 2015.
+As an educator, besides teaching electric bass and harmony privately since 2001 and working for 3 years (2003 - 2006) as bass teacher at Angelus Music Academy (Rio de Janeiro), Sá taught brazilian music (bass and group practice) workshops in Brazil, India (New Delhi University) and Finland (Haapavesi Folk Music Festival and Metropolia University).

 Since 2011, works as partner teacher at the Itiberê Zwarg Universal Music Workshops in Brazil.